openfun/learning-analytics-playground/README.md

 As this project is evolving, the tests will progressively comprises a wide panel of use cases.

+> Note that when running the tests for the first time their execution takes a bit longer because
+> of the course seeding.

 The following command runs end-to-end tests:

 ```